Stone Temple Pilots: 2019–present: Perdida and continued touring with Gutt

 On October 4, 2019, Eric Kretz told Loudwire that a new album was complete and includes a flute solo.
 On December 2, the band announced that their eighth studio album, Perdida, would be released on February 7, 2020, and would be "an acoustic record largely recorded on vintage instruments".
+They continued to tour throughout the 2020s and co-headlined a summer U.S. tour with the band Live in 2024.

+Artistry

 Musical style

-The band's sound is considered a blending of the alternative rock of the 1980s and 1990s with the hard rock of the 1970s, though the band is known for making each of their records possess a unique musical style, despite having the "sonic blueprint" of the band, as Robert DeLeo describes.
-Stone Temple Pilots have also been described as alternative metal.
+Stone Temple Pilots' musical style is a blend of alternative rock and grunge of the 1990s, with the hard rock and psychedelic rock of the 1970s.
+The band is known for making each of their albums possess a unique sound, despite all having the "sonic blueprint" of the band, as Robert DeLeo describes.
+Stone Temple Pilots, while considered part of the first wave of alternative metal and ranked as one of the heaviest grunge bands, alongside Alice in Chains, have a softer side.
+Steven Hyden of UPROXX described them as a "melodic power-pop band in hard-rock clothing," inspired by glam rock, psychedelia and soft rock, as opposed to the punk and indie influences of most alternative bands.

-Aerosmith was a large influence on the band collectively, with guitarist Dean DeLeo acknowledging the band's influence on songs such as "Huckleberry Crumble" off their 2010 self-titled record.
+Aerosmith was a large influence on the band, with Dean DeLeo acknowledging the band's influence on songs such as "Huckleberry Crumble" off their 2010 self-titled record.
 Steven Tyler and Joe Perry joined the band onstage at a 1996 show in Madison Square Garden for renditions of the Aerosmith songs "Sweet Emotion" and "Lick and a Promise".
-All of the band members were Kiss fans during their childhood, and played shows at the Roseland Ballroom in 1993 dressed in Kiss-style makeup.
+All of the band members were Kiss fans during their childhood, and played shows at the Roseland Ballroom in 1993 in Kiss-style makeup.

-During the taping of their VH1 Storytellers performance, Weiland acknowledged artists such as The Rolling Stones, Neil Young and Robert Plant as their musical heroes.
-The band has covered songs by artists such as the Beatles, Led Zeppelin, The Doors, Pink Floyd, James Brown, David Bowie, and Bob Marley both live and in the studio.
+During the taping of their VH1 Storytellers performance, Weiland acknowledged artists such as the Rolling Stones, Neil Young, and Robert Plant as their musical heroes.
+The band has covered songs by artists such as the Beatles, Led Zeppelin, the Doors, Pink Floyd, James Brown, David Bowie, and Bob Marley both live and in the studio.

 Early in their career, the band was considered to be a part of the grunge movement.
 Despite assertions by critics that their style in the early–mid 1990s was derived from contemporary artists such as Alice in Chains and Soundgarden, the band maintained that the similarities were coincidental, due in part to having the same musical idols growing up.
 Much of the comparison was directed at Weiland's vocal style drawing similarities to that of Eddie Vedder's.
-Weiland stated that his vocal style is influenced by Jim Morrison and David Bowie, who also served as his main fashion influence.
+Weiland stated that his vocal style was influenced by Jim Morrison and David Bowie, who also served as his main fashion influence.
 Weiland has been called a chameleon due to his ability to change his vocal and fashion style.